-The NAR said that as of May 31, 2015 they had 1,117,566 members.
-58% percent of Realtors are licensed as sales agents, and 80% of members specialize in residential brokerage.
-The median number of years of experience is 12 years.
-Most Realtors work a 40 hour work week and have some college education, or a degree.
+The NAR has as of July 2021 1,534,008 members, 68% percent of Realtors are licensed as sales agents, and 20% of members specialize in residential brokerage.
+The median number of years of experience is 8 years.
+Most Realtors work a 35 hour work week and have some college education, or a degree.

 Message?
 Most are hardworking and educated past high school to some extent.
 They generally pay attention to technology as well.
 The top three technology tools that most use or plan on using are an iPad, smart phone and digital camera.
 91% use social media to some extent and the top sites for Realtors to place listings are realtor.com®, Zillow and Trulia.

 Obviously, hiring a Realtor means that you will have a qualified person helping with your home sale, but how much of a help will they be?
-Well, the NAR showed that 88% of buyers purchased their home through a Realtor.
-In a home search 51% of buyers looked for home signs, 45% used open houses, 45% used mobile apps, 42% used a search engine, 23% print ads and 89% a Realtor.
+Well, the NAR showed that 88% of buyers purchased their home through a Realtor – a share that has steadily increased from 69% in 2001.

 The average sales price for an agent based sale was $295,000.
 For sale by owner (FSBO) sales were 8% of home sales in 2020 and the average sale price was $217,900.
 That’s a difference of $77,100!
 They also don’t have the assistance of a professional who understands the process and paperwork.